 As described under the section entitled "Compensation Discussion and Analysis-The Primary Components of AMR's Compensation Program-Post-Employment and Change in Control Benefits" beginning on page 12, the AMR Existing Severance Agreements had a double trigger.
-Termination benefits under those agreements were therefore payable to a named executive officer in the event of a change of control only if: (i) within two years following a change in control, AMR (or a successor) terminated the named executive officer's employment for any reason (other than his or her death, disability, felony conviction, or willful misconduct or dishonesty that materially harmed AMR's business or reputation); (ii) within two years following a change in control, the named executive officer terminated his or her employment for good reason; (iii) the named executive officer's employment was terminated following the commencement of change in control discussions and the change of control occurred within 180 days after the termination.
+Termination benefits under those agreements were therefore payable to a named executive officer in the event of a change of control only if: (i) within two years following a change in control, AMR (or a successor) terminated the named executive officer's employment for any reason (other than his or her death, disability, felony conviction, or willful misconduct or dishonesty that materially harmed AMR's business or reputation); (ii) within two years following a change in control, the named executive officer terminated his or her employment for any reason during the 30 days following the first anniversary of the change in control; or (iv) the named executive officer's employment was terminated following the commencement of change in control discussions and the change of control occurred within 180 days after the termination.
 Mr. Ream and Ms. Goren were only entitled to the termination benefits described above if his or her employment was terminated under clause (i), (ii), or (iv).
-For purposes of these agreements, "good reason" included any of the following after the change in control: (a) failure to maintain the executive in a substantially equivalent position; (b) a significant adverse change in the nature or scope of his or her position; (c) a reduction in his or her salary or incentive compensation target, or a reduction of his or her duties; (e) the successor company breached the agreement or did not assume AMR's obligations under such agreement; or (f) AMR relocated its headquarters or required the person to relocate more than 50 miles from AMR's current location.
+For purposes of these agreements, "good reason" included any of the following after the change in control: (a) failure to maintain the executive in a substantially equivalent position; (b) a significant adverse change in the nature or scope of his or her position; (c) a reduction in his or her salary or incentive compensation target, or a reduction of his or her benefits; (d) a change in the executive's employment circumstances, such as a change in responsibilities that hindered the executive's ability to perform his or her duties; (e) the successor company breached the agreement or did not assume AMR's obligations under such agreement; or (f) AMR relocated its headquarters or required the person to relocate more than 50 miles from AMR's current location.